pi108/Leaflet-challenge/README.md

 ## Additional Information:
 ### Important Earthquake Safety Precautions:
-The following website contains useful information regarding the steps that can be taken to be prepared to survive and recover from an  earthquake.
+The following website contains useful information on how to be prepared to survive and recover from an  earthquake.
 <br>
 https://www.earthquakeauthority.com/California-Earthquake-Risk/Personal-Preparedness/Seven-Steps-to-Earthquake-Safety